maarten-pennings/P2000/readme.md

 ## Todo

+- Screenshot of "box-of-interest" in GRAFIEK.
 - Try GRAFIEK in a P2000 emulator.
 - Create a SCART cable.
 - Make a cartridge with BASIC NL 1.1.
+- Make GRAFIEK 2.0.

 ## Links